pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 })
 ```

-Sometimes, we have to use the callback mechanism to handle the I/O or other asynchronous notifications, and may sink into the callback hell, like this, oh, so many callbacks.
+Sometimes, we have to use the callback mechanism to handle the I/O or other asynchronous notifications, and may sink into the callback hell, like this.
+Oh, so many callbacks.

 #### Coroutine Makes it Easy

 ![]({{ site.baseurl }}/assets/img/coroutine-makes-it-easy.png)

 Of course, if we have to write code like this, it might drive us crazy.
 Luckily, we have at least two ways to bypass it.
-First it is the coroutine.
+First, it is the coroutine.

 Coroutine is a lightweight thread which is supported in many languages.
 Like the boost coroutine library, WebChat libco library in C plus plus, yield and greenlet in Python, and of course, goroutine in Go.